 Helpful Tips for Providing Your Child Support With School Related Responsibilities at Home:

-- Please have your child complete the attached schedule to help plan out the available time he/she has to devote to homework, class review, and assessment preparation each day.
+- Help your child plan out the available time he/she has to devote to homework, class review, and assessment preparation each day.

 - Please provide your child with a consistent time and location to complete assignments.
 It is suggested that this location be supplied in advance with paper, a stapler, staples, tape, sticky notes, writing utensils, highlighters, a ruler, etc.